solana-labs/solana/book/src/out-of-order-blocks.md

 based on lockout.
 Let’s say the difficulty was set to the cluster generating a golden ticket block every 3 slots.

-For example,
+For example:

-starting with ‘n - 3’ forks, the proposed block would only be valid if no one in the cluster voted.
+Starting with ‘n - 3’ forks, the proposed block would only be valid if no one in the cluster voted.
 If they did, the golden ticket would need to be in the ‘n + 7’ slot and propose the n + 8 block.